rounded corner photo collage of First Light images on a slant

 The anniversary edition of First Light will feature all the classic elements of this beloved event… plus a few fun new twists!

-• Start your holiday shopping at our extensive artisan market featuring 50+ local vendors
+• Start your holiday shopping at artisan markets, with 50+ local vendors

-• Enjoy activities for kids at both attractions
+• Enjoy activities for kids at both attractions, including a visit with Saint Nicholas

 • See historical demonstrations including blacksmithing and candlemaking

-• Explore a unique activity each night, including fireworks on Thursdays
+• Explore a unique activity each night, including fireworks on Thursdays, and the opportunity to join a candlelight choir on Fridays

 On site